 The next of the best live streaming solutions we’ll look at here is Dacast.
 Dacast is a “Streaming as a Service” platform that aims to hake high-end features and easy streaming available to any business or organization.

 - We offer access to Akamai CDN at a very competitive price

 - Geographic and referrer restrictions, stream password protection.

 - Real 24/7 customer support with phone support for Pro plans and above

 - video API

 Dacast plans begin at $19 per month with 100 GB of bandwidth and 20 GB of storage.
 The second-tier “Premium” plan starts at $125 per month and includes 2 TB of bandwidth, 200 GB of storage, API access, full monetization options, and phone support.
 For higher streaming needs, custom plans are available and can be tailored to your needs.

 The third of the best live streaming solutions we’ll examine here is Kaltura, which is based in New York City.
-Their video streaming solution are mostly focused on major institutional users, such as Enterprise businesses and universities.
+Their video streaming solution is mostly focused on major institutional users, such as Enterprise businesses and universities.

 The Kaltura cloud-based video platform includes basic live streaming and video-on-demand functionality.
 Their platform is based on an interesting open-source model with various plugins and customizations available.
 This makes for a highly customizable streaming solution that users can alter to fit their needs.
 However, Kaltura is also a complex platform, which may not be ideal for all users.